 Eating a bag of buttery, ultra-greasy, and delicious popcorn is half the fun of watching a blockbuster movie in a movie theatre.
-If you want to enjoy air popped popcorn with the same delicious taste that you get in the movie theaters, then you’ve come to the right place.
-The following step-by-step guide will show you to make air popped popcorn taste good like movie theater popcorn.
+If you want to enjoy air-popped popcorn with the same delicious taste that you get in movie theaters, then you’ve come to the right place.
+The following step-by-step guide will show you to make air-popped popcorn taste good, just like movie theater popcorn.

 What is Air Popped Popcorn?